From 'universal' income to Green New Deal, 15 far-out ideas from the 2020 Democratic field

 Eliminate the filibuster

-The Senate filibuster, requiring 60 votes (and therefore some degree of bipartisanship) to advance bills in the chamber, has been chipped away in recent years by both Democrats and Republicans.
+The Senate filibuster, requiring 60 votes (and therefore some degree of bipartisanship) to advance measures in the chamber, has been chipped away in recent years by both Democrats and Republicans.
 No longer are 60 votes required to confirm key nominees.

 But Democrats, possibly with an eye on their own agenda that sees virtually no Republican support, are mulling getting rid of the filibuster for legislation.